codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/what-is-the-codefresh-yaml.md

 the other and in the same order as included in the `codefresh.yml` file.

 If you wish to use parallel steps in your pipelines, see the [parallel steps]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) page.

+## Retrying a step

+Sometimes you want to retry a step that has a problem.
+Network hiccups, transient failures and flaky test environments are common problems that prevent pipelines from working in a predictable manner.

+Codefresh allows you to retry any of your steps with the built-in syntax:

+  `yaml`
+{% highlight yaml %}
+{% raw %}
+step-name:
+    [step-contents]
+    retry:
+      maxAttempts: 5
+      delay: 5
+      exponentialFactor: 2
+{% endraw %}
+{% endhighlight %}

+The `retry:` block has the following parameters:

+  * `maxAttempts` defines how many times this step will run again if there are execution errors.
+Default is 1.
+  * `delay` is the number of seconds to wait before each attempt.
+Default is 5 seconds
+  * `exponentialFactor` defines how many times the delay should be multiplied by itself after each attempt. default is 1

+All parameters are optional.
+The exponentialFactor works like this:
+* exponentialFactor=1, delay=5 => each time wait 5 seconds before trying again, no matter the number of attempts
+* exponentialFactor=2, delay=5 => first retry will have a delay of 25 seconds, third will have 125 and so on

+Here is a full example:

+  `codefresh.yml`
+{% highlight yaml %}
+{% raw %}
+version: '1.0'
+steps:
+  MyAppDockerImage:
+    title: Building Docker Image
+    type: build
+    image_name: my-own-app
+    retry:
+      maxAttempts: 2
+  MyUnitTests:
+    title: Running Unit tests
+    image: alpine:3.8
+    image: ${{MyAppDockerImage}}
+    commands:
+    - ./my_unit_tests.sh
+    retry:
+      maxAttempts: 3
+      delay: 5
+  PushingToRegistry:
+    type: push
+    title: Pushing To Registry
+    candidate: ${{MyAppDockerImage}}
+    tag: '${{CF_BRANCH}}'
+    retry:
+      maxAttempts: 3
+      delay: 3
+      exponentialFactor: 2
+{% endraw %}
+{% endhighlight %}

+Notice that Codefresh also provides the following variables that allow you change your script/applications according to the retry attempts:

+* `CF_CURRENT_ATTEMPT` contains the number of current retry attempt
+* `CF_MAX_ATTEMPTS` contains all the number of total attempts defined

 ## Grouping steps with pipeline stages